Propaganda to Hate: A Multimodal Analysis of Arabic Memes with Multi-Agent LLMs: Dataset

+To employ LLM agents as annotators, we selected three well-known and top-performing commercial models: OpenAI's GPT-4o \cite{openai2023gpt}, Google's Gemini Pro (version 1.5) \cite{team2023gemini}, and Claude 3.5 (Sonnet).\footnote{\url{https://www.anthropic.com/news/claude-3-5-sonnet}}.
 For the annotation process, we use the same manual procedure discussed in \cite{hasanain2023large}, which involves a two-phase approach.
 In the first phase, known as the \textit{annotation phase}, three annotators independently annotate memes following the guidelines outlined in \ref{ssec-manual-annotation}.
 In the second phase, known as the \textit{consolidation phase}, we review and resolve any disagreements from the annotations received during the first phase.
 As illustrated in the figure, highlighted in dark red, we employ LLM agents as \textit{annotators} in the first phase and as a \textit{consolidator} in the second phase.
 For each phase, we use a specific prompt in a zero-shot setup for the LLM agent.
 Following the annotation guidelines discussed below, we ask an LLM agent to perform two tasks: \textit{(Task 1)} label each meme as hateful or not-hateful, and \textit{(Task 2)} based on the label from Task 1, provide a fine-grained categorization.
 For example, if a meme is categorized as hateful in Task 1, it should then provide a fine-grained label from one of the eight categories mentioned below.
 The prompt in the second phase is slightly different.
 Here, the task also involves considering the labels obtained from the first phase to make a final decision.
 For this phase, we have experimented with using GPT-4o as the consolidator.

 We used this LLM-based multi-agent approach for the training and development (dev) sets.
 To validate the quality of the multi-agent approach, we quantified the labels provided by each LLM agent by comparing them with human-annotated labels on the test dataset.